-- Investment risk.
+- Investment risk,

 - Interest rate risk,

 - Longevity and other demographic risks; and

 - Assumption change risk.

-Investment Risk is the potential for investment returns to be different than expected.
-Lower investment returns than anticipated will increase the Unfunded Actuarial Liability necessitating higher contributions in the future unless there are other gains that offset these investment losses.
+Investment Risk is the potential for investment returns to deviate from what is expected.
+When actual investment returns are lower than the investment return assumption used in the actuarial valuation, the unfunded actuarial liability will increase from what was expected and will require higher contributions than otherwise anticipated.
+But when actual returns exceed the assumption, the resulting unfunded liability measurements and actuarially determined contributions will be lower than anticipated.
 The potential volatility of future investment returns is determined by the System's asset allocation and the affordability of the investment risk is determined by the amount of assets invested relative to the size of the plan sponsor or other contribution base.